mathewgomas-alfred/mathewgomas.io/KritaFAQ.rst

 Can Krita load Photoshop Brushes?
 ---------------------------------

 Yes, but there are limitations.
-You can load ABR files by using the by using the :guilabel:`Import` button in the :guilabel:`Predefined brush` tab in the brush editor.
+You can load ABR files by using the :guilabel:`Import` button in the :guilabel:`Predefined brush` tab in the brush editor.
 Since Adobe hasn’t disclosed the file format specification, we depend on reverse-engineering to figure out what to load, and currently that’s limited to basic features.

 Krita is slow
 =============